-- For a real-valued function f of a real variable and an arbitrary real number t, the expression f denotes the function f itself and the expression f(t) denotes the value of the function f evaluated at t. - That is, f is a function and f(t) is a number. - Unfortunately, the practice of using f(t) to denote the function f is quite common, although strictly speaking this is an abuse of notation. - In contexts where imprecise notation may lead to problems, one should be careful to clearly distinguish between a function and its value. - For the real-valued functions f and g of a real variable and an arbitrary real number t: - The expression f+g denotes a function, namely, the function formed by adding the functions f and g. - The expression f(t) + g(t) denotes a number, namely, the sum of: 1) the value of the function f evaluated at t; and 2) the value of the function g evaluated at t. - Similar comments as the ones made above for functions also hold in the case of sequences.
+- For a real-valued function f of a real variable and an arbitrary real number t, the expression f denotes the function f itself and the expression f(t) denotes the value of the function f evaluated at t. - That is, f is a function and f(t) is a number. - Unfortunately, the practice of using f(t) to denote the function f is quite common, although strictly speaking this is an abuse of notation. - In contexts where imprecise notation may lead to problems, one should be careful to clearly distinguish between a function and its value. - For the real-valued functions f and g of a real variable and an arbitrary real number t: - \Box The expression f+g denotes a function, namely, the function formed by adding the functions f and g. - The expression f(t) + g(t) denotes a number, namely, the sum of: 1) the value of the function f evaluated at t; and 2) the value of the function gevaluated at t. - Similar comments as the ones made above for functions also hold in the case of sequences.

-- To express that two functions f and g are equal, we can write either: - f = g; or - f(t) = g(t) for all t. - Of the preceding two expressions, the first (i.e., f = g) is usually preferable, as it is less verbose. - The inverse is a proof of the inverse is a functions (such as addition, subtraction, multiplication, and division), the following relationship holds:
+- f = g; or - f(t) = g(t) for all t. - Of the preceding two expressions, the first (i.e., f = g) is usually preferable, as it is less verbose. - The inverse inverse is a proof.
+For the functions f and g and an operation \circ that is defined pointwise for functions (such as addition, subtraction, multiplication, and division), the following relationship holds: